wanyu-lin/ICML2021-Gem/README.md

 # Gem
 ## This repo covers the implementation for our paper Gem.

-Wanyu Lin, Hao Lan, and Baochun Li.
-"Generative Causal Explanations for Graph Neural Networks (https://arxiv.org/pdf/2104.06643.pdf)," in the Proceedings of the 38th International Conference on Machine Learning (ICML 2021), Online, July 18-24, 2021.
+Wanyu Lin, Hao Lan, and Baochun Li. "[Generative Causal Explanations for Graph Neural Networks](https://arxiv.org/pdf/2104.06643.pdf)," in the Proceedings of the 38th International Conference on Machine Learning (ICML 2021), Online, July 18-24, 2021.

 ## Download code and apply patch for GNNExplainer
 ```sh